 This film marks the fifth collaboration between James Gunn and Michael Rooker.
 The other four films were Slither (2006), Super (2010), Guardians of the Galaxy (2014), and The Belko Experiment (2016), which Gunn wrote.

-Director James Gunn noted that many of the crew from the first film, such as cinematographer Ben Davis and production designer Charles Wood, signed on to work on Doctor Strange (2016).
+James Gunn noted that many of the crew from the first film, such as Cinematographer Ben Davis and Production Designer Charles Wood, signed on to work on Doctor Strange (2016).
 However, due to a late change in production schedule to a November 2015 start, they were unable to work on this film.

 Cast members Kurt Russell and Sylvester Stallone previously worked together in Tango & Cash (1989).

 This is Michael Rosenbaum's first foray as a Marvel Comics character.
-He previously played several live action and animated DC Comics characters, including Lex Luthor on the TV series "Smallville" (2001) as well as "The Flash" in several animated TV shows and movies.
+He previously played several live action and animated DC Comics characters, including Lex Luthor on the television series Smallville (2001), as well as "The Flash" in several animated television shows and movies.

-This film takes place 6 months after the first, placing the events in 2014-2015.
-Stan Lee's cameo refers to him being a postman, a potential reference to his cameo in Captain America: Civil War.
+This film takes place six months after the first, placing the events in 2014-2015.
+Stan Lee's cameo refers to him being a postman, a potential reference to his cameo in Captain America: Civil War (2016).
 The events in that film, however, take place in 2016.
-Alternatively, this may be a reference to his cameo in the first Fantastic Four (that was commercially released) where he played a mailman.
+Alternatively, this may be a reference to his cameo in Fantastic Four (2005), where he played a mailman.

 Vin Diesel and Kurt Russell previously appeared together in Furious 7 (2015) and The Fate of the Furious (2017).

-Three actors with ties to the Stargate franchise appear in this movie: Kurt Russell starred in the original film as Colonel Jack O'Neill; Michael Rooker appeared in the Stargate SG-1 episode "Enemy Mine" as Colonel Edwards; and Ben Browder starred as Lt.
-Colonel Cameron Mitchell in seasons 9-10 of Stargate SG-1 as well as the films Stargate: The Ark of Truth and Stargate: Continuum.
+Three actors with ties to the Stargate franchise appear in this movie: Kurt Russell starred in Stargate (1994) as Colonel Jonathan "Jack" O'Neil.
+Michael Rooker appeared in Stargate SG-1 (1997) season seven, episode seven, "Enemy Mine" as Colonel Edwards.
+Ben Browder starred as Lieutenant Colonel Cameron Mitchell in seasons nine and ten of Stargate SG-1 (1997), as well as the films Stargate: The Ark of Truth (2008) and Stargate: Continuum (2008).

-Kurt Russell and Michael Rooker's second appearance together after 24 years.
-The first was in Tombstone (1993).
+Kurt Russell and Michael Rooker's second film together.
+The first was Tombstone (1993).

 This film was released the same year as other comic book movies such as Logan (2017), The LEGO Batman Movie (2017), Wonder Woman (2017), Spider-Man: Homecoming (2017), Justice League (2017) and Thor: Ragnarok (2017).

-Kurt Russell's character, Ego, uses the word 'fortuitous'.
-His character, Wyatt Earp, in 'Tombstone', stated he knew what it meant.
+Kurt Russell (Ego) uses the word "fortuitous".
+His character, Wyatt Earp, in Tombstone (1993), stated he knew what it meant.
 His character also used "fortuitous" in The Hateful Eight in his opening scene with Samuel L. Jackson.